armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 ### `strategies.<strategyName>`

 The name you assign to the strategy.
 Use this name for `targets.<environmentName>.strategy`.

-For example, if you used `canary-wait-til-approved` as the value:
+For example, this snippet names the strategy `canary-wait-til-approved`:

 ```yaml
 strategies: